wkoszek/flviz/README.md

 you're on your own there.
 It was run and tested only for the purposes of that class.
 I haven't touched it ever since.

+You'll need:
+- Windows
+- Qt Creator
+- GCC (installation as a part of Qt)

+All libraries were packaged, since it was getting deployed in the lab.

 -- Wojciech A. Koszek